 - Extraordinary/exceptional circumstances.

 Lack of transportation, unofficially withdrawing or excessive withdrawals and "I DID NOT KNOW OR WAS TOLD" are not considered reasons for academic deficiency.

 Students who submit successful appeals will be placed on financial aid probation and have their academic progress monitored and referred to the universities' retention program in University College.
 Enrollment in the University Retention Program will result in the student's academic success at the end of the probationary period.

 Financial Aid Appeal Process

-Submit an Appeal Forn and Letter of Appeal (Appeal Packet) and all supporting documentation to the Office of Student Financial Aid.
+Submit an Appeal Forn and Academic Plan and all supporting documentation to the Office of Student Financial Aid.